Children’s mental health: what it is and why it matters

 Good physical health and mental health for children

 Good physical health is important for mental health.
-That’s because being fit and well helps your child have more energy, feel confident, manage stress and sleep well.
+That’s because being fit and well gives your child energy and helps them feel confident, manage stress and sleep well.

 Here are ways to help your child stay physically fit and well: